Why Real Estate?

 Other People’s Money (OPM)

 This is a term that has recently become popular, but it is a long lived concept.
 Using other people’s money increases purchasing power.
 In financial jargon it is called leverage, which simply means borrowed money.
 The concept of leverage is that by borrowing a portion of the purchase price, you can make a much larger real estate purchase.
-With a small down payment you can own a large asset and once the property is paid off leaving you have pure income and equity.
+With a small down payment it is possible to own a large asset and once the property is paid off it leaves pure income and equity.
 Better yet, if the property is leased, the mortgage payments are made by someone else!

-Clearly there have been cycles in the past where property values have plummeted.
+Clearly there have been cycles in the past where property values have plummeted; most recently, in 2008.
 There will likely be more cycles of highs and lows.
 However, owning real estate is a great long-term strategy to build wealth.
 Adding real estate to any investment portfolio is not only a proven way to build wealth but real estate investments can provide an additional degree of diversification to an already diversified portfolio.